ariloc/discord-ytmusic-rpc/README.md

 ![Song paused](/images/song-paused.png?raw=true "Song paused")
 ![Logs preview](/images/terminal-logs.png?raw=true "Logs preview")

+Note that foreign (non-latin) characters **should also be displayed correctly**, or at least they were in my testing.

 # Automation of the requests from the phone

 For these kind of tasks, I think the most popular app is Tasker.
 Though in my case, I've made use of Automagic, which sadly isn't mantained anymore, but that means you can get it for free in its [website](https://automagic4android.com/download_en.html).